Jamie Wood

 Jamie Wood (born 21 September 1978) is a former professional footballer who played as a striker.
 He was born in Salford, England and started his career as a youth player at Manchester United.
 Wood has represented the Cayman Islands internationally making his debut in 2001.
-He last played for Welsh Premier side The New Saints where won the Welsh Premier League Title multiple times, League Cup and he also won the Welsh Cup.
+He last played for Welsh Premier side The New Saints where he won the Welsh Premier League title multiple times, the League Cup and also the Welsh Cup.

 In May 2011 he was released by the club after 8 years at Park Hall.